Private equity in Italy: market and regulatory overview

 The fund rules may contain other restrictions.

 The relationship between investors and the private equity fund is governed by the fund rules.
 Approval of the fund's rules by the Bank of Italy is not required for funds reserved to particular categories of investors or for speculative funds.
+In addition, under the new regime introduced with the implementation of the AIFMD, no such approval will be required in relation to Italian reserved AIFs.

 Typical protection terms that investors seek in the fund rules include: